harfbuzz/harfbuzz/docs/repacker.md

    to calculate the final position of each subtable and then check if any offsets to it will overflow.

-*  Offset resolution strategies: given a particular occurence of an overflow these strategies modify the graph to attempt to resolve the overflow.
+*  Offset resolution strategies: given a particular occurrence of an overflow these strategies modify the graph to attempt to resolve the overflow.

 # High Level Algorithm